Reinstatement (Returning from Disqualification)

 After the student achieves good academic standing with a cumulative GPA of 2.0 or

-higher, the student is eligible to reapply at reapply at Cal State Apply for readmission to resume status as a fully matriculated student.
+higher, the student is eligible to reapply at Cal State Apply for readmission to resume status as a fully matriculated student.
 See Readmission is a separate process from reinstatement.

 The Registrar’s Office processes the reinstatement petitions for all students.
 However, we have separate forms for undergraduate [pdf] and graduate [pdf] students.